-ASESO was an exercise in developing and deploying a design system across web marketing and physical product.
+ASESO was an exercise in developing and deploying a visual design language across web marketing and physical product.

 11 weeks (29hrs)